CookieDev-Studio/artemis-projectile/README.md

 - Use the overridable methods to implement your custom logic

 ## ArtemisProjectile.ProjectileController
+This is the base MonoBehaviour that you should inherit from.
 ### Properties
 ```c#
 // The speed of the projectile in m/s.